tofke/btcimn/README.md

 1. Open your Windows wallet - MAKE SURE IT IS SYNCED WITH THE NETWORK
 2. Go to Tools -> Debug Console
-3. Type: getaccountaddress MN# (# is your masternode number you want to use)
+3. Type: getaccountaddress somealiasname ("somealiasname" is your masternode's alias you want to use, for example : mn1)
-4. Send 1500 BTCi to this address
+4. Send 1500 BTCi to this address (mind the FEE ... depends on the exchange) For example, on Graviex, the fee usually is 0.002, so you have to send 1500.002 to have exactly 1500 in the end
-5. Go to Tools -> Debug Console
+5. Wait a few minutes for the transaction to process, then go to Tools -> Debug Console
-6. Type: masternode outputs (This can take a minute before an output is shown)
+6. Type: masternode outputs (This can take a minute before an output is shown) This will show you the rtxid and index of the transaction.
+Take note of these for later.
-7. Type: masternode genkey
 7. Save your TX ID (The first number) and your Index Number (Second number, either a 1 or 0)
+8. Type: masternode genkey
-8. Save your generated key as well as this will be needed in your VPS as your private key
+9. Save your generated key as well as this will be needed in your VPS as your private key
-9. Save these with a notepad
+10. Save these with a notepad
-10. Close the wallet
+11. Close the wallet (if you want to, this is not needed)
-11. Move to Part 2 for now
+12. Move to Part 2 for now

 # Part 2 - Getting your Linux VPS Started Up
 ## Read all instructions and follow prompts closely ...